Reinventing HR as a centre of excellence for building innovation and agility

 But now Japanese firms were killing major Western industry leaders in their own markets.
-Former giants in electronics, automotive and other consumer durables all lost out heavily to Japanese invaders with competitive higher quality offerings.
+Former giants in electronics, automotive and other consumer durables lost out to Japanese invaders with higher quality offerings, often at lower prices.

 Japanese industry had been quietly transforming by applying the principles of Total Quality Management (TQM) – aided in large part by Western ‘QA gurus’ whose ideas and advice had largely been ignored at home.

-By embracing QA/TQM principles, Japanese companies had enabled and empowered the people who were actually producing products and delivering services to implement continuous improvements.
+By embracing QA/TQM principles, Japanese companies had empowered the people who were actually producing products and delivering services to make continuous improvements.

-Up to this point, ‘quality work’ was mostly about inspection.
-Inspectors situated at the end of the production line (hopefully) caught problems before they reached customers.
-But they had little or no role in improving upstream design and manufacturing activities to prevent similar problems from occurring again – and again and again and again…
+Up to this point, ‘Quality Control’ had mostly involved inspectors placed at the end of the production process to (hopefully) catch problems before they reached customers.
+But these inspectors had little or no involvement in feeding back upstream what they’d observed to help improve design and manufacturing activities so similar problems didn’t happen again – and again and again and again…

-QA/TQM emphasised the responsibility of everyone building quality into their value-adding actions and interactions, which eliminates the need for a separate inspection function.
+QA/TQM emphasised the responsibility of everyone building quality into their value-adding actions and interactions, thereby reducing or eliminating the need for end of line inspection.